Boundary Creek and Big Swamp remediation

 Working with a community and stakeholder group and a panel of independent technical experts, we are committed to developing and implementing a remediation plan to improve environmental outcomes for this catchment.
 This process is supported by the Victorian Government and legally enforceable through Section 78 of the Water Act 1989.

 In March 2019, we withdrew our application to extract gropundwater from the Barwon Downs Borefield to focus fully on the remediation of Boundary Creek and Big Swamp, addressing the impacts of historic groundwater extraction.

-Learn more and have your say at our dedicated microsite
+Learn more at our dedicated microsite

 We’ve set up dedicated microsite for the Boundary Creek and Big Swamp remediation process.